rfulton-GIT/adventOfCode2022/README.md

 # adventOfCode2022
-my solutions to the 2022 advent of code.
-Hopefully I will learn to use github.
+These are my solutions to the 2022 advent of code.
+I got stumped on day 19 of 25.